Brewers send struggling pitcher Corbin Burnes to Class AAA

 Burnes was one of three young starters in Milwaukee's rotation to start the season, along with Freddy Peralta and Brandon Woodruff.
 Peralta was placed on the injured list earlier this week with an SC joint injury, leaving the Brewers with two holes in their rotation.

-Counsell said the team would fill Peralta's spot Saturday from within.
-Chase Anderson, a starter who moved to the bullpen this season, is likely to see significant action and Junior Guerra, another starter-turned-reliever, could also get the nod.
+Counsell said after Friday's game that Chase Anderson, a starter who moved to the bullpen this season, would start on Saturday in Peralta's place.

 What the Brewers do Monday in St. Louis, when Burnes' spot comes up remains to be seen.
+Junior Guerra, another starter-turned-reliever, could get the nod.

 Right-hander Adrian Houser was slated to start Friday for San Antonio but was pushed due to weather, then removed from the list of probables all together.
 Houser is 1-0 with a 1.10 ERA in three starts for the Missions this season with 18 strikeouts in 10 innings.